Responding to an email takes about 90 minutes. Responding to a text message? Only 90 seconds.

 An Andreessen Horowitz study revealed that approximately 1.5 billion units of smartphones were sold in 2014 in contrast to only 300 million PCs.

 You can respond faster and around the clock.

 No one likes to wait in this age.
 And with all the present technology, businesses don’t have any excuse to keep customers waiting.

 Text is much more accessible because it can be done via phone, which is essentially a pocket-sized supercomputer.
 Clients don’t have to find a PC or use a tablet or laptop to connect to the internet to get an immediate answer to their question.

 When you outsource your text support needs, this means a team halfway around the world will stay up and work for you while you and your onshore team are resting or having a holiday.
 There’s a consistent and reliable customer support that will undeniably foster loyalty among your consumers.

 Resolve tech issues more quickly.

 Automated responses can help direct your clients through other problem resolution processes.
-For instance, a distressed customer may raise a concern through text, and your system will either send out templates of answers to frequently-asked questions or notify him that his issue in already on queue.
+For instance, a distressed customer may raise a concern through text, and your system will either send out templates of answers to frequently asked questions or notify him that his issue is already on the queue.

 In addition, you can use SMS to inform clients how they can get a hold of a phone representative if they want assistance, such as for example, giving the direct line to your billing department.
 This opens up other avenues for your customers to resolve problems.
 The overall quick and easy problem resolution process could boost your customer acquisition and retention rate.